q-viper/image-baker/README.md

 imagebaker
 ```

-If the command does not work, try running the example script:
+If the command does not work, try running the example script after cloning the project.:

 ```bash
 python examples/app.py